ShizukaDonaghue/serene-meditation/README.md

 #### Unresolved

 ## Deployment
-The website has been deployed to GitHub.
+The website has been deployed using GitHub.

-### Deploy to GitHub Pages
+### Deploying a GitHub Repository via GitHub pages
 1. Navigate to the "Setting" tab in the GitHub repository.
 2. Select "Pages" from the menu on the left.
 3. Under "Sources," select "Deploy from a branch" and "Branch: main."
 Click on "Save."
 4. GitHub takes a short while to publish the website.
 Refresh the page and once the website is deployed, the URL will be displayed.
-The website is now live and operational.

     <img src="docs/images/deploy-to-github-image.png" width=700>

-### Fork the Repository
+### Forking the GitHub Repository
-To make a copy of "fork" the repository,
+To make a copy or "fork" the original repository to view or make changes without affecting the original repository,
 1. Log into GitHub and locate the repository.
 2. Select the "Fork" option at the top of the screen to create a copy of the repository.
+3. This will create a copy of the repository in your GitHub account.

     <img src="docs/images/fork-github-repository.png" width=700>

-### Create a Local Clone
+### Creating a Local Clone
 1. In the GitHub repository, select the "Code" button.
 2. In the "Clone" box, under the "HTTPS" tab, click on the clipboard icon to copy the URL.
-3. In your IDE, open GitBash.
-4. Change the current working directory to the location you would like the cloned directory to be made.
+3. In Gitpod, change the current working directory to the location you would like the cloned directory to be created.
 5. Type "git clone" and then paste the URL copied from GitHub.
-6. Press enter and the local clone will be created.
+6. Press "Enter" and the local clone will be created.

     <img src="docs/images/create-github-local-clone.png" width=700>